lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 My boyfriend joined me in Toronto from Taipei and we moved in together downtown.

-## December
+## December - Engagement

 We got engaged while on a 3 week trip to Mexico.
 We started in Mexico City, then moved on to Oaxaca where we took the bumpiest collectivo ride of our lives to San Jose del Pacifico.
 We stayed in a cozy cabin overlooking a beautiful cliff of trees where my now husband proposed to me.
 Next, we went to Puerto Escondido, to date still one of my favorite vacation spots.

 # 2018

-## February
+## February - Marriage

-We got married in an intimate ceremony in the house I grew up in with both of our parents as witnesses.
+We got married in an intimate ceremony in the house I grew up in with only our parents as witnesses.

 ## April - Getting back into software development